top of page

 Pandarra Trading Company joins Country Goss' to support dancers with everything imaginable in western style clothing and accessories, and JP’S Hifivision zeros in on a great opportunity to promote wireless mic systems for Instructors.

 Country Goss' welcomes The Phantom, a shadowy figure if there ever was one.
-The Phantom will be at his devious best lurking and listening to the whispers and hushed tones of those within the country music industry and salivating at the thought of unleashing its rumours, half truths, gossip and scandals.
+Alone and miserable, constantly having to return to his vinyl drip since the unfortunate record pressing plant accident.
+The Phantom will be at his devious best lurking and listening to the whispers and hushed tones of those within the country music industry that spurned him.
+Salivating at the thought of unleashing its rumours, half-truths, gossip and scandals.
 Has Country Goss' created a monster?

 Subscribe to receive all the latest update alerts.
 It's FREE!